-In the 2022-2023 academic year, BCM’s Visiting Student Program will be accepting students.
-The VSLO elective applications for spring 2023 will open to U.S. students on Nov.
-1, 2022.
-The VSLO applications for spring 2023 are currently open only for students coming from international locations.
-The Visiting Medical Student Elective Program does not process/approve research (outside of established electives), shadowing, or observerships.
+In the 2023-2024 academic year, BCM’s Visiting Student Program will accept students.
+The VSLO elective applications for spring 2024 are open to U.S. and international students.
+The Visiting Medical Student Elective Program does not process/approve research (outside of established electives), shadowing or observerships.

 United States Visiting Medical Student